Summer Solstice in the Lakes

 Our 2 nights break includes dinner, bed & breakfast, with free walking boot hire from George Fisher and the Summer Solstice guided walk.

 If you are in the area but not staying with us, you can still be part of the Summer Solstice fun.
-Book onto our guided walk for only £15 per person and join us at the Moot Hall in Keswick at 3.00am.
+Book onto our guided walk and breakfast for only £20 per person and join us at the Moot Hall in Keswick at 3.00am.

 The guided walk will commence from the Moot Hall, Keswick to Castlerigg Stone Circle at 3.00am, the walk is 1.7 miles, for those who wish to drive, a map is available from reception.
 The group is due to arrive at Castlerigg Stonecircle just in time for the sunrise at 4.38am, after which a hot breakfast will be enjoyed and rituals spoken by a member of ‘The Druid Network’